grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Audio Architecture Modules

+A Faust generated program has to connect to a underlying audio layer.
+Depending if the final program is a application or plugin, the way to connect to this audio layer will differ:

+- applications typically use the OS audio driver API, which will be CoreAudio on macOS, ALSA on Linux, WASAPI on Windows for instance, or any kind of multi-platforms API like [PortAudio](http://portaudio.com) or [JACK](https://jackaudio.org).
+In this case a subclass of the base class `audio` (see later) has to be written
+- plugins (like [VST3](https://www.steinberg.net/en/company/technologies/vst3.html), [Audio Unit](https://developer.apple.com/documentation/audiounit) or [JUCE](https://juce.com) for instance) usually have to follow a more constrained API which imposes a *life cyle*, something like *loading/initializing/starting/running/stopping/unloading* sequence of operations.
+In this case the best way to plug the Faust generated module with its *new/init/compute/delete* methods in the plugin own API has to be found, by calling each module function at the appropriate place

+### Connection to an audio driver API

-An *audio architecture module* typically connects a Faust program to the audio drivers.
+An *audio driver architecture* typically connects a Faust program to the audio drivers.
 It is responsible for allocating and releasing the audio channels and for calling the Faust `compute` method to handle incoming audio buffers and/or to produce audio output.
 It is also responsible for presenting the audio as non-interleaved float data, normalized between -1.0 and 1.0.

 The default compilation model uses separated audio input and output buffers not referring to the same memory locations.
 The `-inpl (--in-place)` code generation model allows us to generate code working when *input and output buffers are the same* (which is typically needed in some embedded devices).
 This option currently only works in scalar (= default) code generation mode.